-In addition to his skills, Dr. Livingston, at Livingston Plastic Surgery, is board certified by the American Board of Plastic Surgery (ABPS), as well as a member of the American Society of Plastic Surgeons (ASPS).
-Our cosmetic rhinoplasty professional is also the Clinical Assistant Professor at the University of Texas Health Science Center of Houston – the Division of Plastic Surgery and Department of Otolaryngology.
+In addition to his skills, Dr. Livingston is board certified by the American Board of Plastic Surgery (ABPS) and a member of the American Society of Plastic Surgeons (ASPS).
+Our cosmetic professional is also the Clinical Assistant Professor at the University of Texas Health Science Center of Houston – the Division of Plastic Surgery and Department of Otolaryngology.
 He is also a plastic surgery consultant for cosmetic procedures for WebMD.com.

 A pleasing facial appearance can make an important first impression.
 So in this quest toward a more attractive look, patients may wish to alter the shape of their nose.

-Technically termed “rhinoplasty,” nose surgery can be a tedious and delicate procedure, in which the nose is modified to help correct a variety of imperfections, such as:
+Nose surgery can be an intricate and delicate procedure, in which the nasal structures are modified to help correct a variety of imperfections, such as:

 - Breathing difficulty

-Whether you are dissatisfied with your nose due to heredity, a previous injury, or cancer, Houston rhinoplasty surgeon Dr. Livingston will evaluate your concerns, and create a personalized treatment plan to help your reach your aesthetic goals.
-By creating a complementary nose, or merely helping a patient breathe better, nasal surgery can be helpful, and sometimes life changing, for any patient who is 16 years of age or older.
+Whether you are dissatisfied with your nose due to heredity, a previous injury, or cancer, Dr. Livingston will evaluate your concerns, and create a personalized treatment plan to help you reach your aesthetic goals.
+By creating a complimentary nose, or merely helping a patient breathe better, nasal surgery can be helpful, and sometimes life-changing, for any patient who is 16 years of age or older.
 Computer imaging can also be utilized to help the patient preview his or her potential outcome from nasal surgery.

-Our Sugar Land, The Woodlands, and Houston rhinoplasty patients may also be interested in nasal surgery in order to correct breathing problems due to a deviated septum (“septoplasty”).
+Our rhinoplasty patients may also be interested in nasal surgery in order to correct breathing problems due to a deviated septum (“septoplasty”).

 Rhinoplasty Procedural Steps